bmwcarit/ramses-composer-docs/offscreen/manual.md

 Let's start with the RenderLayers.
 We need two such layers - one for the monkey, one for the quad.
 Each of them uses a different tag to filter their content - `monkey` and `quad` respectively.

-Here is how the `RenderLayer` of the monkey looks like this (it uses a `monkey` tag to collect the monkey mesh):
+Here is how the `RenderLayer` of the monkey looks like (it uses a `monkey` tag to collect the monkey mesh):

 ![](./docs/renderlayer.png)